 Does a Cell Phone’s Blue Light Hurt Your Skin?

 Whether it’s the light from sun exposure or from your smartphone, without question, you need to protect your eyes during the day.
-Polarized sunglasses are essential for all outside light exposure to prevent long-term damage as well as damage from your phone (although we realise it’s not practical to wear sunglasses inside).
-If you don’t have a blue light screen shield, viewing your smartphone at arm’s length will help.
+Polarised sunglasses are essential for all outside light exposure to prevent long-term damage as well as damage from your phone (although we realise it’s not practical to wear sunglasses inside).

 References for this information: